 Hi-van is supported by its audience.
-When you purchase through links on my site, I may earn an affiliate commission.
+When you purchase using our links, we may earn an affiliate commission (no added cost to you).
 Learn more

 How Can I Make a Pop-Up Camper More Secure?

 People who own pop-up campers must use common-sense measures to help protect their investment.
-They shouldn’t store valuables inside, and they should invest in deadbolts and reinforced doors if possible because these will make an intruder think twice before attempting entrance.

 You should also take advantage of community garages or storage areas if available to keep your vehicle out of sight when unoccupied.